-*If you need to register on a part-time basis and have a valid reason, submit a Deviation Form and obtain ISS approval for a Reduced Course Load (RCL) BEFORE your registration is finalized.
+*If you need to register on a part-time basis and have a valid reason, submit a Deviation Form (PDF) and obtain ISS approval for a Reduced Course Load (RCL) BEFORE your registration is finalized.
 Learn more about RCL here.

 2. Valid Immigration Documents

 Keep the following immigration documents valid (unexpired) at all times: